Skip to main content

 LOCHALSH LEISURE CENTRE

 This facility has a swimming pool, sauna, steam room and spa.
-Spa closed (September 2025).
+Spa closed (last checked February 2026).

 EILEAN DONAN CASTLE